Elisee-Masudi/Mod1-Final-Project/your-project/README.md

 <a name="project-description"></a>

 ## Project Description
-This project consist on scrapping Pokemon GO web pages to get useful statistics of various Pokemon caracters with the sole pupose to establish various link between different features that a caracter can possess.
+This project consist on scrapping Pokemon GO web pages to get useful statistics of various Pokemon caracters with the sole pupose of establishing various link between different features that a caracter can possess.
 Based on the collected data we were able to get the popularity of each pokemon by looking the number of times it name was coined in twitter discussions.